 - Inventory your fridge and pantry.
 Check all the drawers for any veggies that may go bad or hidden leftovers to use for lunch.
 Incorporate those in your meal plan.
 (Pssst- this is the part where you save all the money.)

 - Write it out.
 Find your favorite recipes, a few new ones, and write out a meal plan.
-You can use paper, a white board, or a chalk board.
-You can see our meal planning pig, Eleanor, at the top of this post.
+You can use paper, a whiteboard, or a chalkboard.
+You can see our meal planning pig, Eleanor, in the photo below.
 Keep it simple or make it fun.
 Either way, just do it.

 - Make a shopping list.
 While you’re writing out recipes, write down what you need so you don’t forget anything once you get to the store.